 In each province of Canada there is a drug benefit formulary.
 A formulary lists the drugs for which a provincial government will reimburse qualifying persons and the prices at which the government will reimburse such persons.
 There is not complete uniformity among provinces.
 However, provincial governments generally will reimburse the lowest available price of the generic equivalents of any drug listed on the formulary list of the province.
 The formularies can also provide for drug substitution, even for patients who do not qualify for government reimbursement.
 The effect of these provincial formulary regimes is to encourage the sale of lower-priced versions of pharmaceutical products.
-The potential lack of reimbursement represents a significant threat to our business.
+The potential lack of reimbursement represents a threat to our business.
 Additionally, the substitution effect may adversely affect our ability to profitably market our products.

-We may be adversely affected if the rate of inflation in Canada exceeds the rate of devaluation of the Canadian dollar against the United States dollar.
+We may be adversely affected if the rate of inflation in Canada exceeds the rate of devaluation of the Canadian dollar against the U.S. dollar.

 A substantial portion of our expenses, primarily labor, raw materials, occupancy, marketing and research and development expenses in Canada, are incurred in Canadian dollars.
-As a result, the cost of our operations in Canada, as measured in United States dollars, is subject to the risk that the rate of inflation in Canada will exceed the rate of devaluation of the Canadian dollar in relation to the United States dollar or that the timing of any devaluation will lag behind inflation in Canada.
-During the year-ended March 31, 2014, the value of the Canadian dollar decreased 8.8% with respect to the United States dollar.
-This decrease in the value of the Canadian dollar had the effect of increasing the United States dollar cost of our goods manufactured in Canada.
-If the United States dollar cost of our operations in Canada continues to decrease, our United States dollar-measured results of operations will continue to be negatively affected, however, if the value of the Canadian dollar increases in the future it may have a negative effect on our results of operations.
+As a result, the cost of our operations in Canada, as measured in U.S. dollars, is subject to the risk that the rate of inflation in Canada will exceed the rate of devaluation of the Canadian dollar in relation to the U.S. dollar or that the timing of any devaluation will lag behind inflation in Canada.
+During the year-ended March 31, 2015, the value of the Canadian dollar decreased 14.1% with respect to the U.S. dollar.
+This decrease in the value of the Canadian dollar had the effect of decreasing the U.S. dollar value of operating income in Canada, decreasing the U.S. dollar cost of our goods manufactured in Canada for the United States and favorably impacting financial income, net related to the cash and cash equivalents, short-term bank deposits and intercompany balances in Canada.
+If the value of the Canadian dollar increases in the future, it may have a negative effect on our results from operations.